 “The right to vote is the fundamental right that protects all of the others, but in states around the country, it is under attack,” said Mike Bloomberg.
 “That’s a disgrace to our Constitution and an insult to generations of people who fought and marched to win the right to vote.
 We need to end voter suppression once and for all.
 That’s why I’ve made such a big commitment to registering voters around the country.
 And it’s why as president, I will support a new national Voting Rights Act that requires states to conduct automatic voter registration and adopt other reforms – like early voting – that improve access to the ballot in federal elections.”

 President Trump has spent his presidency undermining the American electoral system.
-He has repeatedly declared the 2016 election “rigged,” making numerous unsupported claims that millions of people, including many undocumented immigrants, have been voting illegally.
+He has repeatedly declared the 2016 election “rigged,” making numerous unsupported claims that millions of people, including many undocumented immigrants, have been voting illegally, according to the New York Times.
 These racially-biased views were front and center when his voting commission asked to see Texas records that identified all voters with Hispanic surnames.
 The baselessness of the Trump Administration’s discriminatory assault on the electoral process was proven when the commission was dissolved after several lawsuits were filed and multiple states refused to turn over voter information.

 The centerpiece of Mike’s plan is a series of initiatives designed to tackle the racial disparities in the voting process.
 For example, nearly 8% of Black adults are prevented from voting due to past convictions — four times the rate of other Americans.
 There are currently 36 states which require voters to show some form of ID at the polls, a requirement that disproportionately affects Black and Latino voters, Native Americans, transgender individuals, and others.